 When applicable, the volumetric method was used to estimate the original oil in place (OOIP) and the original gas in place (OGIP).
-Structure and isopach maps were constructed to estimate reservoir volume.
+Structure maps were prepared to delineate each reservoir, and isopach maps were constructed to estimate reservoir volume.
 Electrical logs, radioactivity logs, core analyses, and other available data were used to prepare these maps as well as to estimate representative values for porosity and water saturation.
 When adequate data were available and when circumstances justified, material-balance and other engineering methods were used to estimate OOIP or OGIP.

 Estimates of ultimate recovery were obtained after applying recovery factors to OOIP or OGIP.
 These recovery factors were based on consideration of the type of energy inherent in the reservoirs, analyses of the petroleum, the structural positions of the properties, and the production histories.
-When applicable, material-balance and other engineering methods were used to estimate recovery factors.
-In these instances, an analysis of reservoir performance, including production rate, reservoir pressure, and gas-oil ratio behavior, was used in the estimation of reserves.
+When applicable, material-balance and other engineering methods were used to estimate recovery factors based on an analysis of reservoir performance, including production rate, reservoir pressure, and reservoir fluid properties.
 For depletion-type reservoirs or those whose performance disclosed a reliable decline in producing-rate trends or other diagnostic characteristics, reserves were estimated by the application of appropriate decline curves or other performance relationships.
-In the analyses of production-decline curves, reserves were estimated only to the limits of economic production or to the limit of production licenses as appropriate.
+In the analyses of production-decline curves, reserves were estimated only to the limits of economic production as defined under the Definition of Reserves heading of this report or to the limit of production licenses as appropriate.

-In certain cases, elements of the reserves estimates incorporated information based on analogy with similar reservoirs for which more complete data were available.
+In certain cases, reserves were estimated by incorporating elements of analogy with similar wells or reservoirs for which more complete data were available.

-Data provided by Eni from wells drilled through December 31, 2018, and made available for this evaluation were used to prepare the reserves estimates herein.
-These reserves estimates were based on consideration of monthly production data available through June 31, 2018 for certain properties and as late as September 30, 2018, for other properties.
-Where, applicable, estimated cumulative production, as of December 31, 2018, was deducted from the estimated gross ultimate recovery to estimate gross reserves.
-This required that production be estimated for up to 6 months.
+Data provided by Eni from wells drilled through October 31, 2019, and made available for this evaluation were used to prepare the reserves estimates herein.
+These reserves estimates were based on consideration of monthly production data available only through July 2019, for certain properties and as late as September 2019 for other properties.
+Estimated cumulative production, as of December 31, 2019, was deducted from the estimated gross ultimate recovery to estimate gross reserves.
+This required that production be estimated for up to 5 months.

 Oil and condensate reserves estimated herein are those to be recovered by normal field separation.
 LPG reserves estimated herein consist primarily of propane and butane fractions and are the result of low-temperature plant processing.
-Oil, condensate, and LPG reserves estimates included in this report are expressed in millions of barrels (106bbl).
+Oil, condensate, and LPG reserves estimates included in this report are expressed in millions of barrels (10bbl).
 In these estimates, 1 barrel equals 42 United States gallons.

 Gas quantities estimated herein are expressed as marketable gas.
 Marketable gas is defined as the total gas potentially to be produced from the reservoir after reduction for shrinkage resulting from field separation, processing, flare, and other losses but before reduction for gas consumed in operations (fuel).
 Gas reserves estimated herein are expressed at a temperature base of 60 degrees Fahrenheit (°F) and at a pressure base of 14.7 pounds per square inch absolute (psia).
+Gas reserves included in this report are expressed in billions of cubic feet $(10^9 \text{ft}^3)$ .